Sesame Street Presents: Follow That Bird: Plot

 After the show, two kids sneak backstage to see Big Bird, who asks them to call Sesame Street to inform his friends of his whereabouts.
 The next morning, his friends sneak into the circus tent and try to set him free.
 However, the Sleaze Brothers quietly wake up and just as Linda unlocks the cage, they drive off in their truck towing the cage with Big Bird still in it.
 Gordon and Susan give chase and rescue him after he jumps from the moving truck.
 Shortly afterwards, a state trooper pulls the Sleazes over for speeding and arrests the pair.

-Upon arriving back on Sesame Street, Big Bird is happy to be back home.
+Upon arriving back in Manhattan on Sesame Street, Big Bird is happy to be back home.
 Miss Finch arrives to place him with another bird family, having accepted that Big Bird was not happy with the Dodos but still insists that Big Bird would be "happier with his own kind."
 However, Maria tells her that he is happy on Sesame Street where it does not matter that his family consists of humans, honkers, monsters, Grouches, and other species.
 Realizing Maria is right, and acknowledging that they traveled all that way to find Big Bird, a sympathetic Miss Finch officially declares Sesame Street to be his home and happily leaves with her job complete.
 Afterwards, Big Bird reunites with Mr. Snuffleupagus.
 As everyone celebrates Big Bird's return, Oscar the Grouch gets carried around the block in his trash can by Bruno the Trashman in order to get away from everyone's happiness.